hortonworks-spark/shc/README.md

 Note that if user want dataframe to only handle byte array, the binary type can be specified.
 Then user can get the catalyst row with each column as a byte array.
 User can further deserialize it with customized deserializer, or operate on the RDD of the data frame directly.

 ## Data locality
-When the spark work node co-located with hbase region servers, data locality is achieved by identifying the region server location, and co-locate the executor with the region server.
+When the spark worker nodes are co-located with hbase region servers, data locality is achieved by identifying the region server location, and co-locate the executor with the region server.
 Each executor will only perform Scan/BulkGet on the part of the data that co-locates on the same host.

 ## Predicate pushdown
 The lib use existing standard HBase filter provided by HBase and does not operate on the coprocessor.